-This year the ASF will undertake broad sector engagement, education and consultation, with a range of stakeholders including all levels of sporting organisations from NSOs, SSOs and community clubs, federal and state/territory government agencies and members of parliament.
+This year the ASF will undertake broad sector engagement, education and consultation, with a range of stakeholders including all levels of sporting organisations from NSOs to community clubs, federal and state/territory government agencies and members of parliament.
+Our engagement timeline is below.